OUTA lays charges against PRASA's former board

 The other board members at the time were: Zanele Gaza, Xolile George (CEO of the South African Local Government Association), Namhla Mxenge, Mawetu Vilana, Marissa Moore, Thulani Gcabashe, Kuben Pillay and Mfenyana Salanje (now deceased) and the company secretary was Lindikaya Zide.

-OUTA asked the police to investigate the charges against all the surviving members of that board.
+The Organisation Undoing Tax Abuse (OUTA) asked the police to investigate the charges against all the surviving members of that board.

 The irregularities and illegalities in the deal had been highlighted in 2015 investigations and were not disputed in the high court case which was finalised in July 2017.
 The locomotives delivered were unsuitable for South African railways, Swifambo didn’t have a valid tax clearance, didn’t have any relevant work experience or financial backing and was effectively fronting for Spanish company Vossloh.
 PRASA had intended to lease the 70 locomotives but ended up buying them.